equinor/res2df/docs/glossary.rst

     .DATA file
         Inputs provided to reservoir simulators such as Eclipse or OPM Flow.
-        Usually a .DATA file pointing to other include files.
-One .DATA file typically points to multiple include files.
+        Usually a :term:`.DATA file` pointing to other include files.
+One :term:`.DATA file`` typically points to multiple include files.

     include file
-        Files that provide inputs to reservoir simulators by using the INCLUDE statement in .DATA files.
+        Files that provide inputs to reservoir simulators by using the INCLUDE statement in :term:`.DATA files <.DATA file>`.
 By convention, these files often have the extension .INC/.inc (generally) or .GRDECL/.grdecl (for files included into the grid section).

     deck
         Refers to inputs passed to reservoir simulators.
-It may be a .DATA file and the include files it points to, or it may be a single or several include files.
+It may be a :term:`.DATA file` and the include files it points to, or it may be a single or several include files.
         If a deck contains all the information (i.e., keywords) the simulator needs to run the requested simulation, it is defined as complete.
 If it is missing